gchq/stroom-docs/content/en/docs/user-guide/content/documentation.md

 * properties
 * toml

+Fenced blocks with content that is wider than the pane will result in the fenced block having its own horizontal scroll bar.

 ## Escaping Characters

 It is common to use `_` characters in {{< glossary "Feed" >}} names, however if there are two of these in a word then the markdown processor will interpret them as _italic_ markup.
 To prevent this, either surround the word with back ticks to be rendered as code or escape each underscore with a `\`, i.e. `THIS\_IS\_MY\_FEED`.
 THIS_IS_MY_FEED.

+## HTML

+While it is possible to use HTML in the documentation, its use is not recomended as it increases the complexity of the documentation content and requires that other users have knowledge of HTML.
+Markdown should be sufficient for most cases, with the possible exception of complex tables where HTML may be prefereable.

+{{% note %}}
+No form of HTML scripting (i.e. Javascript) is supported within the documentation content.
+{{% /note %}}